hcsullivan12/DarkGeant4-HunterSullivan/README.md

 To see some action happen on screen, select your terminal and press enter.
 The code is presently waiting for a carriage return before it executes the run phase.

+## Runtime Arguments

+Pass the following command if you wish to have DarkGeant4 open a Geant4 rendering window.
+Note, rendering will cause your simulation to run for a longer period of time.
+In some cases, Geant4 may not be able to render your simulation if given a large enough world volume.

+`-vis`

+Pass the following command if you wish to have DarkGeant4 limit the information outputted to the terminal.
+Note, outputting data to the terminal will cause your simulation to run for a longer period of time.

+`-lim-output`

+Pass the following if you wish to have DarkGeant4 load a specific module of configurations.

+`-module <module name>`

 ## Using Python scripts for data analysis

 The python scripts are written in python3, so be sure you have a python3 interpreter installed on your system with the necessary dependencies.